Ephex2/go-gpt-cli/readme.md

 # ./go-gpt-cli profile create <endpointName> <profileName>
 ```

-Profiles are represented as json; they be read and updated as required:
+Profiles are represented as json; they can be read and updated as required:

 ``` bash
 ./go-gpt-cli profile read chat codereview > codeprofile.json